 Withdrawal refers to the official process of leaving the University and dropping all classes in an academic term, which differs from Cancellation of Enrollment.
 When students withdraw during the course of a fall or spring term, they must apply for readmission to the University before enrolling in on-campus courses.
 (Re-application is not required for students taking online courses through the Friday Center.)
 Official University policy regarding withdrawal is detailed in the Undergraduate Bulletin.

 Students considering withdrawal should note that withdrawal may have financial and other repercussions.
-Students are advised to consult with appropriate University offices, including Student Account Services, the Office of Scholarships and Student Aid, and Housing and Residential Education.
+Students are advised to consult with appropriate University offices, including the University Cashier’s Office, the Office of Scholarships and Student Aid, and Housing and Residential Education.

 If a student decides to withdraw for reasons of illness, either physical or psychological, the student should contact Campus Health Services or Counseling and Psychological Services, whether treatment was received there or elsewhere.
 If a medical withdrawal is authorized, the official withdrawal will be handled through the Office of the Director of Campus Health Services or Counseling and Psychological Services.
 A medical withdrawal is effected without grades and without a semester in residence.
 Please read our medical withdrawal handout for more information on the process and associated resources.